mose/k8s-playground/kubeless/README.md

 Setup a sandbox
 -------------------

-So I start by launching a kubernetes sandbox from https://bitnami.com/stack/kubernetes-sandbox (there was an auth issue last week but recent releases few days ago fixed it, whoohoo).
+So I start by launching a kubernetes sandbox from https://bitnami.com/stack/kubernetes-sandbox

 For my comfort I want to access the Kubernetes API from home, so I had to tweak a little:

 First find the token, by getting on the server, which is configured to trust any local user to be cluster admin with kubectl
 ```